cardano-scaling/hydra/docs/topologies/delegated-head/index.md

   />
 </p>

-Client nodes want to be able to interact with each other efficiently, at a low cost, using standard Cardano (L1) transactions.
-They are willing to trust *at least one* _Operator_ to run a full Hydra and Cardano node on their behalf, in effect trading some trust for efficiency.
-They interact with other _clients_ in a single head using the Hydra [API](/api-reference) and retain ownership of signing keys for transactions submitted to the Head.
+Client nodes aim for efficient and low-cost interaction using standard Cardano (L1) transactions.
+They are prepared to place trust in *at least one* _Operator_ to manage a full Hydra and Cardano node on their behalf, essentially trading some degree of trust for increased efficiency.
+Clients interact with other clients within a single head using the Hydra [API](/api-reference) and maintain control over their signing keys for transactions submitted to the Head.

-Client nodes, may come and go offline without hampering progress of the Hydra Head.
-The safety of their funds rely on having at least one honest _Operator_ node with whom they can interact but importantly, they do not relinquish keys for spending funds inside the Head.
+Client nodes can go offline without affecting the progress of the Hydra Head.
+The security of their funds depends on the integrity of at least one honest _Operator_ node.
+Importantly, clients do not relinquish control over the keys used for spending funds within the Head.

-Operator nodes hold the _Hydra keys_ used by the protocol to sign snapshots, and the _Cardano keys_ used to progress the Head State Machine on L1.
-Each of them can sport 100s of client connections through (possibly short lived) _WebSocket_ connections.
+Operator nodes maintain the _Hydra keys_ necessary for signing snapshots and the _Cardano keys_ required for advancing the Head State Machine on L1.
+Each operator can manage connections with hundreds of clients through potentially short-lived _WebSocket_ connections.

-## Use Cases
+## Use cases

-This deployment model has the undesirable property of requiring trust from clients to operators and custodianship of funds committed to the Head.
-In effect, it's a simple way to create a _Side-chain-a-la-carte_ with the _Operators_ being responsible for its safety and liveness.
-Such "alternative chains" can be easily created and deployed in an ad-hoc way without requiring the complexity associated with "classic" Side-chains.
+This deployment model, while requiring some level of trust from clients towards operators and involving the custodianship of funds committed to the Head, offers a straightforward method to create a _Side-chain-a-la-carte_.
+In this model, Operators are accountable for the safety and liveness of the network.
+These alternative chains can be created and deployed ad-hoc without the complexities associated with ‘classic’ side-chains.

-This deployment model could be interesting in scenarios where:
+Potential scenarios for this deployment model include:

-1. The Hydra nodes can be fully trusted, either because of their identity, reputation, or lack of personal interest in the purpose of the Head,
+1. Environments where the Hydra nodes are fully trusted, either due to their established reputation, identity, or a disinterest in the specific purposes of the Head.
-2. There's a need to scale the involved parties to the 100s or 1000s, something which is not possible on a normal head.
+2. Situations that require scaling to hundreds or thousands of parties, which is unfeasible with a standard Hydra Head.